Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Symmetry Breaking with Local Energetic Properties

-Now according to Theorem~\ref{thm:symmetry}, we expect the LZEF that couples to this LZM to match if the system's local energetic costs also exhibit the same $D_4$ symmetry.
-To test this, we first choose all spring constants to be identical, $\bK = \bI$, and set the prestress to zero, $\vbtint = 0$, so that it is trivially invariant according to Eq.~\eqref{eq:invartint}.
-Next, we use the inverse of the susceptibility $\pdv{\vbu}{\vbf}$ to map the LZM in Fig.~\ref{fig:symbreak}(a-i) to its corresponding LZEF, depicted in Fig.~\ref{fig:symbreak}(a-ii).
-As expected, we find that the matching symmetry of the network's geometry and energy cause the LZEF and LZM to perfectly match.
+Theorem~\ref{thm:symmetry} states that the symmetry of the LZEF that couples to this LZM should be determined by the overall elastic response which depends on both the geometry and energy.
+To test this, we first choose all spring constants to be identical, $\bK = \bI$, and set the prestress to zero, $\vbtp = 0$.
+In this case, the local energetics trivially exhibit twelve-fold permutation symmetry described by the permutation group $S_{12}$ and are invariant according to both Eqs.~\eqref{eq:invarK} and \eqref{eq:invartint}.
+It is simple to convince oneself that the geometric symmetry group $D_4$ is a subset of the more general energetic symmetry group $S_{12}$ so that the symmetry of the total elastic response captured by their intersection is also $D_4$.
+Next, we apply the inverse of the susceptibility ${\partial \vbu / \partial\vbf}$ to map the LZM in Fig.~\ref{fig:symbreak}(a-i) to its corresponding LZEF, depicted in Fig.~\ref{fig:symbreak}(a-ii).
+As expected, we find that the LZEF also exhibits $D_4$ symmetry and forms an invariant subspace, matching the LZM.